qlova/ilang/Readme.md

 ## Compilation

-In order to compile code writtin in I, place it in an isolated directory and run:
+In order to compile code written in i, place it in an isolated directory and run:

 		cd /path/to/directory/
 		it build